PeterWangIntel/crosswalk-website/Try-Crosswalk.md

 Options:
-  -h, --help            show this help message and exit --package=PACKAGE     The package name.
+  -h, --help            show this help message and exit --manifest=MANIFEST   The manifest file with the detail of the app.Such as:
+                        --manifest=/path/to/your/manifest/file
+  --package=PACKAGE     The package name.
 Such as:
                         --package=com.example.YourPackage
   --name=NAME           The apk name.
 Such as: --name=YourApplicationName